-There are now five employees – our shop and café manager Julie, a part-time deputy shop manager Emily, a full-time café worker Alessandro, a part-timer Jane and our café apprentice Cheyenne.
+There are now three employees – our shop and café manager Julie, a part-time deputy shop manager Emily and our café apprentice Cheyenne.
 Much of the work – like receiving deliveries, serving behind the till, serving lunches or coffees, restocking the shelves, finding new products to stock – is done by volunteers.
 Some eighty people help out in one way or another.
 Apart from working in the shop, there is the bookkeeping to do, the many handyman’s jobs, cashing up at night, looking after our bank account and planning ahead to keep the range of goods and services fresh and appealing.

 We always welcome new helpers.
 Read about our Volunteers.

 The Galleries Shop & Café came about because both Freshford and Limpley Stoke had lost their shops.
 Limpley Stoke’s Shop closed in 2005, Freshford’s was still open but its closure had been announced.

 People felt a shop was a must and a group of us got together to see if this could be achieved.

 Step One was a public meeting to gauge the level of commitment to a shop.

 This was done by asking people to agree to spend a certain amount of money every month – IF the shop were to stock the items they wanted to buy.
 We called this approach “Reverse Credit”.